Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 So yeah — today was about item drops.
 But really, it was about how even the smallest gameplay action requires harmony between systems.
 And how debugging is just another form of design — one where your tool is patience, your canvas is the codebase, and your payoff is that sweet moment when it all clicks.

+Developing spell configurations.
+To break up the monotony a bit, I'm adding a new system for spellcasting, which will be a good learning experience for a beginner in game development.

+In the game's user interface, the right-hand side will display short combat actions, while the left-hand side of the inventory slots will be dedicated to the spells the player can cast.
+Initially, I'm focusing on implementing Fire and Ice spells.

+I've developed the necessary resources for these spells, including their collision shapes, textures, and item representations.
+After importing the assets, such as the textures, in the inspector, I added their individual collision shapes under the resources folders.
+This ensures that the spells will appear correctly on screen and interact with the game world.

+Now, when the player picks up a spellbook and presses the 'L' key, they can cast the associated spell in any direction.
+While enemies aren't yet implemented, I've added animations for both the Fireball and Ice spells.

+I've also written some code and scripts for spell configuration.
+This includes setting up the properties that will appear in the inspector tab, as well as the code itself for handling projectile movement, direction, and connecting these behaviors to the spell configuration.

+My next steps involve developing the user interface for spellcasting and implementing the spell cooldown mechanism.
+This will involve creating visual elements to represent the available spells and their cooldown states, as well as writing the code to manage the timing of spell usage.
+This is an exciting step that will bring the magic system to life, and I'm looking forward to the challenges it presents.